 It was soul-crushing.
 We felt like enterprise sales had chewed us up and spit us out.
 My partner left.
 I was totally burned out.
 We didn’t accomplish anything.
 All that work and no progress, nothing to show for.

 It was a horrible experience.
 I hope sharing this story and the lessons it contains will prevent someone from going through a similar situation.
-It’s one of the reasons why I’m giving free sales office hours and created the 30 day startup sales success course.
+It’s one of the reasons why I wrote a book on enterprise sales and created the 30 day startup sales success course.

 Here are some questions that can help you find and fix weak spots in your enterprise sales approach:

 - Who are the key stakeholders involved in this deal?

 - On a scale of 1 to 10, how much does each stakeholder want this deal to happen?

 - Does each stakeholder see an opportunity in their career for this?

 - Is each stakeholder excited and passionate about your solution?
 Have you sold the vision to each person?